-Stamp Duty Explained – Everything You Need to Know About Stamp Duty in South West London
+Stamp Duty Explained: Everything You Need to Know About Stamp Duty in South West London

-According to the property portal Rightmove, the average sales price in these south west London areas is currently around £900,000, meaning that the stamp duty due could be a substantial amount to factor in to your house move budget.
+According to the property portal Rightmove, the average sales price in these south west London areas is currently around £900,000, meaning that the stamp duty due could be a substantial amount to factor into your house move budget.

 What is stamp duty?